monix/monix.io/docs/2x/execution/cancelable.md

 The contract:

 - it is thread-safe
-- if canceled after assignment, the the underlying cancelable gets canceled and the reference released for GC purposes
+- if canceled after assignment, the underlying cancelable gets canceled and the reference released for GC purposes
 - if canceled while empty, then the assigned cancelable will be canceled immediately on assignment